Stop Making Sense: Reception

-On review aggregator Rotten Tomatoes, Stop Making Sense holds an approval rating of 100% based on 66 reviews, with an average rating of 9.3/10.
-The website's critical consensus reads, "Jonathan Demme's Stop Making Sense captures the energetic, unpredictable live act of peak Talking Heads with colour and visual wit."
-It won the National Society of Film Critics Award for best non-fiction film in 1984.
+On review aggregator Rotten Tomatoes, Stop Making Sense holds an approval rating of 100% based on 71 reviews, with an average rating of 9.4/10.
+The website's critical consensus reads: "Jonathan Demme's Stop Making Sense captures the energetic, unpredictable live act of peak Talking Heads with colour and visual wit."
+Metacritic, which uses a weighted average, assigned the a score of 94 out of 100, based on 15 critics, indicating "universal acclaim".
+It won the National Society of Film Critics Award for Best Non-Fiction Film in 1984.

-The film is widely regarded as one of the finest concert films ever made.
-Leonard Maltin gave it four out of four, describing it as "brilliantly conceived, shot, edited and performed" and "one of the greatest rock movies ever made."
-Roger Ebert gave the film a three-and-a-half star rating, writing that "the overwelming [sic] impression throughout Stop Making Sense is of enormous energy, of life being lived at a joyous high...It's a live show with elements of Metropolis...But the film's peak moments come through Byrne's simple physical presence.
-He jogs in place with his sidemen; he runs around the stage; he seems so happy to be alive and making music...He serves as a reminder of how sour and weary and strung-out many rock bands have become."
+The film is widely regarded as the greatest concert film ever made.
+Leonard Maltin gave it four out of four, describing it as "brilliantly conceived, shot, edited and performed" and "one of the greatest rock movies ever made".
+Roger Ebert gave the film a three-and-a-half star rating, writing that "the overwelming [sic] impression throughout Stop Making Sense is of enormous energy, of life being lived at a joyous high ...
+It's a live show with elements of Metropolis ...
+But the film's peak moments come through Byrne's simple physical presence.
+He jogs in place with his sidemen; he runs around the stage; he seems so happy to be alive and making music ...
+He serves as a reminder of how sour and weary and strung-out many rock bands have become."

-Danny Peary described Stop Making Sense as "Riveting...What takes place on stage will make even the most sceptical into Talking Heads converts...[The] performances are invariably exciting, Byrne's lyrics are intriguing.
-Byrne, his head moving rhythmically as if he had just had shock treatments, is spellbinding – what a talent!...Byrne is known for his belief that music should be performed in an interesting, visual manner, and this should make him proud."
-Robert Christgau noted the "sinuous, almost elegant clarity" of Demme's direction, while writing that the film had pushed the "limits to how great a rock concert movie can be ... as far as they were liable to go."
+Danny Peary described Stop Making Sense as "Riveting ...
+What takes place on stage will make even the most sceptical into Talking Heads converts ...
+[The] performances are invariably exciting, Byrne's lyrics are intriguing.
+Byrne, his head moving rhythmically as if he had just had shock treatments, is spellbinding – what a talent! ...
+Byrne is known for his belief that music should be performed in an interesting, visual manner, and this should make him proud."
+Robert Christgau noted the "sinuous, almost elegant clarity" of Demme's direction, while writing that the film had pushed the "limits to how great a rock concert movie can be ... as far as they were liable to go".
 Christgau described it as "the finest concert film" while Pauline Kael of The New Yorker described it as "close to perfection".

 In 1985, the film received the Grand Prix for Best Film at Film Fest Gent.